-SECTION 39.
+SECTION 47.
 Notwithstanding any general or special law to the contrary, in making initial appointments to the Massachusetts Bay Transportation Authority board of directors established under section 7 of chapter 161A of the General Laws, the governor shall appoint the governor's 2 members whose terms are not coterminous with the term of the governor to the following initial terms: 1 member shall be appointed for a term of 1 year and 1 member shall be appointed for a term of 3 years.

-SECTION 40.
+SECTION 48.
 The special commission on agricultural tourism established pursuant to chapter 3 of the resolves of 2018 is hereby revived and continued to December 31, 2021.
-The special commission shall file its report with the clerks of the house of representatives and the senate, the joint committee on the environment, natural resources and agriculture and the joint committee on tourism, arts and cultural development not later than December 31, 2021.
+The special commission shall file its report with the clerks of the house of representatives and the senate, the joint committee on the environment, natural resources and agriculture, the joint committee on tourism, arts and cultural development and the house and senate committees on ways and means not later than December 31, 2021.